Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 ---
 Hello !
 I’m Zian(Andy) Zheng, an AI enthusiast on a quest for challenges and unexplored horizons.

-- As a Master’s student, I’m always eager to push boundaries and embrace novel ideas.
+- As a Master’s student in National University of Singapore(NUS), I’m always eager to push boundaries and embrace novel ideas.

-- Beyond the tech realm, I thrive on adrenaline-fueled outdoor pursuits like skydiving, scuba diving, free diving, climbing, and kayaking.
+- Beyond the study, I thrive on adrenaline-fueled outdoor pursuits like skydiving, scuba diving, free diving, climbing, and kayaking.

 Whether it’s conquering algorithms or mountains, I relish every opportunity to grow, learn, and adapt.

-Research Interests:
+Research Interests
 ------
 I have a deep interest in the Large Language Model (LLM), especially in the following areas:
 - Data-Centric Approaches: Focusing on data quality and data strategies (e.g. Data Mixture and Data Curriculum)